2003 Manchester tornado: Meteorological synopsis

-Tornado Summary
+Tornado summary

-The tornado would form at 2329 UTC (18:29 CST) over rural fields in Kingsbury County, moving northeast approaching the small community of Manchester.
+The tornado formed at 2329 UTC (18:29 CST) over rural fields in Kingsbury County, moving northeast approaching the small community of Manchester.
 It would destroy crops, trees, and powerlines, digging cycloidal mark patterns into the field − likely having a multiple-vortex structure.
 Storm chasers filmed the tornado as it grew into a large "wedge" shape, approaching and eventually engulfing the town.

-Every structure within Manchester − including the town's post office − and the surrounding areas was completely swept away or destroyed by the tornado, which was around 1/2 mile wide.
-Estimated wind speeds were between 207-260 mph (333-418 km/h), within the F4 range on the Fujita Scale.
 The tornado moved through Manchester at approximately 7:45 p.m.
-At one home, two large leaking propane tanks were found in the cellar of a family that had drove out of town to escape the tornado.
+At one home, two large leaking propane tanks were found in the cellar of a family that had driven out of town to escape the tornado.
 One was injured in a basement.
 Another was blown out of a home on their way to the same basement, and another two were injured inside a mobile home that was destroyed.
 Several outlying buildings along US-14 were also destroyed.

+The pressure drop recorded by TWISTEX's probe.

 One of the "turtle probes" that was deployed into the tornado.

 Tim Samaras and TWISTEX were concurrently viewing the tornado as it destroyed town, aiming to drop one of their "turtle probes" into the path to get data inside the tornado.
 The team dropped probe 3 at the intersection of 207th and 425th Avenue before escaping north to drop probe 5 and their video probe, before getting out of the tornado's path, with the condensation funnel now beginning to shrink in width.
 The probes successfully collected data inside the tornado, revealing a record 100 millibar pressure drop.
 Gravel around the probe was scoured except for gravel that was underneath the probe.

 The tornado would later dissipate over rural fields north of Manchester at approximately 18:53 CST, causing no fatalities, but injured four out of six residents of the town.
 Three had serious injuries and were later sent to a hospital, additionally destroying all structures within Manchester.
 Farms north of Manchester were also damaged or destroyed.
 Twelve cattle from one Centennial Farm were killed with others injured.
 The tornado tracked for an estimated 25 miles (40 kilometers), most of the path was over rural fields in Kingsbury County, occasionally hitting structures outside Manchester.

 Aftermath

+Satellite view of Manchester in 2004 after the tornado.

+Every structure within Manchester − including the town's post office − and the surrounding areas was completely swept away or destroyed by the tornado, which was around 1/2 mile wide.
+Estimated wind speeds were between 207 and 260 mph (333-418 km/h), within the F4 range on the Fujita Scale.

 Civilians who were still living in Manchester at the time had to relocate to other towns in South Dakota.
 Due to the immense destruction caused to the community, in 2004, the state of South Dakota officially disincorporated Manchester.
 Currently, Manchester is a "Ghost Town", and a memorial was built in place of where the former community was located in 2007.